akbinod/akbinod.Tuner/README.md

 The workflow basically looks like this:
 <ol>
 <li>Instantiate tuner.Choose between one and two functions to watch. </li>
 -There's only one set of trackbars, but you could have two distinct functions called by Tuner - main and downstream.
-When <code>downstream</code> accesses <code>tuner.image</code>, it too gets a fresh copy the current image being processed.
+When <code>downstream</code> accesses <code>tuner.image</code>, it too gets a fresh copy the current image being processed (set later).
 To get the image processed by <code>main</code>, access <code>tuner.main_image</code>.

 - tuner.image and tuner.results set from cb_main are displayed in the main window.
 - tuner.image and tuner.results set in <code>downstream</code> are displayed in a second window which does not have trackbars.
 Usually, the downstream image obscures the main one; you'll need to move it out of the way.